 How Much Does a Business License Cost?

 Costs vary widely by location and type of business.
 In Ocean City, Maryland example, a small café with fewer than 25 seats pays $116 per year, whereas a retail store pays $1,167.
-In Newark, N.J., license fees range from $10 for a pet shop to $1,500 for an arcade, restaurant or laundry facility.
+In Newark, N.J., license fees range from $10 for a pet shop to $1,500 for an arcade, restaurant or laundry facility (see 'How to Start a Laundry Business').
 This is in addition to state general and occupational licenses that might be required.
 Also, be prepared to pay an application fee.

 Taking the Next Step